Scotland Yard under fire over vigil policing, UK Home Secretary Priti Patel calls for full report | Law-Order

 “The Duchess wanted to pay her respects to Sarah and her family.
 She remembers what it felt like to walk around London at night before she got married,” a Kensington Palace source told ‘The Daily Telegraph’.

-Jamie Klingler, from Reclaim These Streets, said it was ''deeply saddened and angered'' by the police's actions and criticized officers for ''physically manhandling women at a vigil against male violence''.
+Jamie Klingler, from Reclaim These Streets, said it was ''deeply saddened and angered'' by the police's actions and criticised officers for ''physically manhandling women at a vigil against male violence''.

 The Met Police has said that a review will be carried out to see if ''lessons can be learned''.